 Wildish et al., (2000) examined suspension feeding in Modiolus modiolus in a flume tank and noted that individuals kept the exhalant and inhalant siphons open over the range of flow rates studied, from 0.12-0.63 m/s.
-However, the inhalant siphon closed by about 20% in currents above 0.5m/s.
+However, the inhalant siphon closed by about 20% in currents above 0.5 m/s.
 Although partial closure of the inhalant siphon may reduce food intake this may be compensated by the greater abundance of food supply in higher currents.
 Widdows et al., (2002) found that there was also a slight decline in feeding rate of Mytilus edulis at current velocities below 0.05 m s/s, which was probably due to algal cell depletion and greater recirculation of near bed water by the group of mussels.

 Fouling by epifauna and algae in the infralittoral may also decrease the population's resistance to increased water flow.
 Witman (1984, cited in Suchanek, 1985) found that over 11 months in New England, 84% of fouled mussels were dislodged in comparison with 0% of unfouled individuals.
-As the beds described by the biotope group occur in the circalittoral, algal overgrowth is not relevant but the presence of high levels of epifauna on circalittoral beds may similarly increase dislodgement.
 Conversely, attached epifauna may reduce turbulence and flow, which could be beneficial.